xiGUAwanOU/tech-note/programming-languages/shell/run-command-in-each-sub-folder.md

 done
   ```

-The first line `set -e` tells intepreter that exit immediately if any of the command runs into errors.
+The first line `set -e` tells intepreter to exit immediately if any of the sub-commands runs into error.